pguyot/wm8960/README.md

 MAX9759 codec has been patched to make gain GPIOs optional.

+Volume button is handled by an additional driver exposing GPIOs as ALSA switches.
-Line-out and volume button GPIOs are currently not handled by this driver.
+Line-out and volume button are handled by a separate daemon that modifies sound volumes.

 ## Datasheets